MicrosoftDocs/cpp-docs/docs/windows/toolbar-image-editor-for-icons.md

 |**Sample**|Shows a sample of how text will appear with the specified font settings.|
 |**Script**|Lists the available language scripts for the specified font.
 When you select a different language script, the character set for that language becomes available for creating multilingual documents.|

-Use this dialog for:

 #### To change the font of text on an image

-The following procedure is an example of how to:

-- Add text to an icon in a Windows Application

-- Manipulate the font of your text
+The following procedure is an example of how to add text to an icon in a Windows application and manipulate the font of your text.

 1. Create a C++ Windows Forms Application.
 For details, see [Creating a Windows Application Project](/previous-versions/visualstudio/visual-studio-2010/42wc9kk5).
 An *app.ico* file is added to your project by default.